 The Google Pixel 2 XL is still one of the best Android phones you can buy, but it’s not perfect.
 Things can always improve.
 With that in mind, here we’ll go over what we want from the Google Pixel 3 in 2018.
 Changes we want to see, or exciting and neat new features when it debuts with Android P later this year.

 If Google follows its usual schedule, we’ll get a new Pixel 3 and Pixel 3 XL in September or October.
 Or, maybe even a Pixel 3 XXL.
-And while rumors have already begun, we have a little longer to wait.
+And while rumors have already started, we have a little longer to wait.

 We’re expecting the Pixel 3 to continue and build on the success of the Pixel 2.
 That means a big, beautiful display with clean and fast software.
 Not to mention one or two even better cameras, louder speakers, water-resistance and more.